cmmiller26/ai-fun-token-wheel/README.md

 ### Educational Tips

-- **Compare models**: Try the same prompt with GPT-2 vs. Llama to see different tokenization and predictions
+- **Compare models**: Try the same prompt with GPT-2 vs. TinyLlama to see different tokenization and predictions
 - Try different prompts to see how context affects probabilities
 - Compare spinning (random) vs. manual selection to understand sampling
 - Notice how wedge sizes change as context evolves
 - Explore the "Other" category to see less likely options
 - Observe how certain contexts create peaked distributions (clear winner) vs. flat distributions (model uncertainty)
-- Notice how larger models (Llama 1.2B) may produce different token distributions than smaller ones (GPT-2 124M)
+- Notice how larger models (TinyLlama 1.1B) may produce different token distributions than smaller ones (GPT-2 124M)

 ## Project Structure